tmosmant/jade-stylus-templating/README.md

-# jade-stylus-templating
+# pug-stylus-templating

 # What it does

-This tool allows you to generate HTML and CSS from jade and stylus abstractions with an updated preview in your browser.
+This tool allows you to generate HTML and CSS from pug and stylus abstractions with an updated preview in your browser.

 # Quick start